Skip to main content

 This guide demonstrates how to perform Authenticity Verification with Phonexia Speech Platform 4.

 Authenticity Verification technology enables you to determine if audio data is genuine.
-While the technology is designed to eventually offer various methods for verifying audio authenticity, the only currently available operation is Deepfake Detection, which is enabled by default.
+The technology is designed to offer various operations for verifying audio authenticity.

 In the guide, we'll be using the following audio files.
 You can download them all together in the audio_files.zip archive.